Bake a Backcountry Cake in 20 Minutes With This Secret Technique

 From reflecting ovens to Dutch ovens to the clock technique, there are a half-dozen ways to make baked goods in the backcountry, and almost all of them are finicky, labor-intensive, or require you to build a fire.
 Since most of us don’t backpack with cast-iron pans or regularly make campfires at the end of a high-mileage day, freshly-baked treats aren’t often on the camp menu.
 But master the bain-marie, and you can churn out cakes at will.

 Also known as a water bath, a bain-marie is just a small pot sitting in a larger, water-filled pot.
 You pour your batter in the smaller pot, cover it and the larger pot, and put the whole contraption on top of your canister stove.
-The circulating steam cooks your batter evenly, eliminating hot spots and turning out moist, perfectly-done baked goods.
-I’ve used the technique to turn out cakes at base camps and on weekend trips, turning out piping-hot dessert with almost no effort.
+Because water boils at 212 °F, your food will never get hotter than that, eliminating the hot spots and burns that usually result when you cook food over a canister stove.
+I’ve used the technique to turn out cakes at base camps and on weekend trips, baking piping-hot dessert with almost no effort.

 This recipe uses equipment you likely already have—a camp pot, a metal mug, and a normal canister stove—as well as pre-packaged, microwaveable cake mix for maximum convenience (the single-serve varieties made for mug cakes work great), and bakes in about the same amount of time it takes to rehydrate a camp meal.
 You can use normal boxed cake mix, but you’ll have to pack oil and egg replacers (ground flax seed is best) as well.
 Keep the cakes small—mug-size servings cook reliably and are perfect for one hungry person or two generous ones.